danhogue/bloggerless/README.md

 them via AWS S3.
 Both the website and your post data are hosted as static files.
 This makes it both really fast to load and really cheap to host.

-I'm building it because I want to be able to host blogs for my wife and I where we have full controll over both the code and styling and can customize it however we want, but don't have to mess with servers and databases etc., and also don't have to pay more than a few cents a month for them.

 I'm inspired by the [Ghost](https://github.com/TryGhost/Ghost) blogging platform, the [Jekyll](https://github.com/jekyll/jekyll) project, and the [Redux Real World](https://github.com/reactjs/redux/tree/master/examples/real-world) example project.